LeeEd1/project-mystic/README.md

 ![Here](assets/documentation/win-modal.PNG)
 ![Here](assets/documentation/game-over.PNG)

-Above are the 3 modals the player will see in their journey through the game.
+Above are 3 modals the player will see in their journey through the game.
 The first is the instructions modal which pops up when the player clicks How to play, The second is the win modal which pops up if the player is successful, The third is the game over modal.

 ### Footer